andreiciceu/dotfiles/CV/CV.md

 Here is where I also dove deeper into server configuration and CI/CD, tweaking the Varnish cache to improve response times for publicly-available resources, managing AWS services (load-balancer, Redis, Kubernetes configuration) to fix some issues and improve overall server performance, stability and CI/CD.

-Based on my past experiences with react-native mobile apps from SoferOnline, I also communicated effectively and offered solutions to the mobile team.
+Based on my past experiences with react-native mobile apps from SoferOnline, I communicated effectively and offered solutions to the mobile team.
+I also managed the festival events in the app during one night of the festival (the stream URLs needed to be updated, and events marked accordingly to who was actually on the stage).